google/unisim/README.md

 ## News

-- Aug 2024: 1.0.1 with Domain phishing detection colab and bug fixes is out
+- Aug 2024: 1.0.1 with Domain phishing detection colab and bug fixes is out.
 - May 2024: Initial version with Text Similarity and RAG tutorial is out.

 ## Installation